carltonj2000/bitcoin-notary/README.md

 ## Testing

+At present the tests have some issues.
+Specifically the

+- deletion of the blockchain database directory,
+- deletion of the test star data file, and
+- the generation of the new test data file are problematic and are commented out.

+Due to this the following text is a description of operational intent and not what is actually happening.
+The above steps are done manually.

 The `index.test.js` file uses `jestjs` test to test the endpoints noted in the previous sections.
-The `jestjs` tests `describe` sections are summarized below and full details can be found in the `index.test.js`.
+The `jestjs`-tests `describe`-sections are summarized below and full details can be found in the `index.test.js`.

 - Before the tests are run the following operations are done:
-- removing the star blockchain by deleting the `blockchainDB` directory,
+  - remove the star blockchain by deleting the `blockchainDB` directory,
-- removing the test data by deleting the `star-data.json` file, and
+  - remove the test data by deleting the `star-data.json` file, and
-- generating a new set of star data in the `star-data.json` file.
+  - generate a new set of star data in the `star-data.json` file.
-  - `star-data.json` is generate buy the `generate-star-data.js` file.
+    - `star-data.json` is generated by the `generate-star-data.js` file.
     - `star-data.json` is generated with three wallet addresses and 1, 2 &amp; 3 stars respectively.
-- `basic server tests` to see if the server has basic functionality
+- `basic server tests` verifies basic server functionality
+- `id validation` verifies id validation functionality
+- `with test users` from the `star-data.json` file
-- `id validation and star registration` registers all the stars in `star-data.json`.
+  - `star registration` registers all the stars in the `star-data.json` file.
-- `star loopup` get the complete block chain and then looks up stars by wallet address, block hash and block height.
+  - `star lookup by` looks up stars by wallet address, block hash and block height.
+It compares them to a retrieved copy of the blockchain data.

 # Scratch pad